 Following an acclaimed extended season in London in summer 2017, Jay Scheib's stage musical written by Jim Steinman and featuring Meat Loaf's greatest hits returns for a four month season in 2018.

-Casting for the 2018 season to be announced.
 Music and lyrics by Jim Steinman with book by Jim Steinman and Stuart Beattie.
 Directed by Jay Scheib with choreography by Emma Portner, sets by Jon Bausor, costumes by Meentje Nielsen, video by Finn Ross, lighting by Patrick Woodroffe and sound by Gareth Owen.

 This production returns to London having previously been seen at the London Coliseum (previewed 5 June 2017, opened 20 June 2017, closed 22 August 2017) when the cast featured Andrew Polec as 'Strat' and Christina Bennington as 'Raven', with Rob Fowler as 'Falco' and Sharon Sexton as 'Sloane', Aran MacRae as 'Tink', Danielle Steers as 'Zahara', Dom Hartley-Harris as 'Jagwire', Giovanni Spano as 'Ledoux' and Patrick Sullivan as 'Blake'.